antaldaniel/danielantal.eu/content/post/cemp/index.md

 +++
-title = "Academic: the website designer for Hugo" subtitle = "Create a beautifully simple website in under 10 minutes :rocket:"
+title = "CEEMP Session: LICENSING, HOW TO TACKLE THE VALUE GAP AND A DISCUSSION ON LICENSING INITIATIVES" subtitle = "Create a beautifully simple website in under 10 minutes :rocket:"

 date = 2016-04-20T00:00:00